chaoszhang/A-pro/README.md

 ## Installation

+Download:
+    * You simply need to download the [zip file] (under clone and download zip) and extract the contents to a folder of your choice.
-Normally, you would not need to install.
+    * Alternatively, you can clone the [github repository](https://github.com/chaoszhang/A-pro) Normally, you would not need to install.
 You can just run A-Pro, as we show bellow.

 If you have trouble with running the packaged A-Pro,